MatteusSchmidt/dog_web_app/README.md

     SECURE_REFERRER_POLICY = "no-referrer"
 ```

-### the power of Models.py // SQLite db:
+### The power of Models.py // SQLite db:

 Each class represents a single animal, primary key being "name" i.e. calls to cat model with a
 specified structure.

 Under /animals/management/commands, you will find two files labeled as import_commands, each of which are classes which inherit the BaseCommand class offered by Django to create a command to import a cleanly formatted JSON which has items which fill each model in the SQLite db.

-If you'd like to use the data in other methods, use the predefined serialized apis to either create ajax calls to filter cats by data with integer values, or to export your data with a 'GET'.
+If you'd like to use the data for other purposes, use the predefined serialized apis to either create ajax calls to filter cats by data with integer values, or to export your data with a 'GET'.
+These functions rely on the imported 'rest_framework' application.

 ### import_command files: